COMMUNITYNOTES: A Dataset for Exploring the Helpfulness of Fact-Checking Explanations: Conclusion

 \section{Conclusion}

 In this paper, we introduced the novel task of predicting the helpfulness of explanations and their underlying reasons for a given claim.
 To support this task, we constructed \ourdataset, a large-scale post–note helpfulness dataset based on X's \noteswebsite, and established benchmarks with pretrained language models.

 While existing models perform reasonably well on overall helpfulness, they struggle to identify underlying reasons.
-To address this, we proposed a framework that automatically generates and optimizes reason definitions, which, when reintegrated, greatly improves reason prediction.
-We further demonstrated that helpfulness prediction can help predict evidence sufficiency and enhance fact-checking systems.
+To address this limitation, we proposed a framework that automatically generates and optimizes reason definitions, which, when reintegrated, greatly improves reason prediction.
+We further demonstrated that helpfulness prediction can help predict evidence sufficiency and enhance automated fact-checking systems.

+Beyond performance gains, our findings highlight the importance of making evaluation criteria for explanation helpfulness more explicit and structured.
 We hope that our dataset and framework can serve as a foundation for building stronger helpfulness predictors capable of assigning prior labels to real-time community notes, thereby streamlining the community-based fact-checking process.
-Additionally, the automatically generated reason definitions may enhance the explainability and trustworthiness of fact-checking models and could be extended to improve other classification tasks beyond this domain.
+Additionally, the automatically generated and optimized reason definitions may enhance the explainability and trustworthiness of automated fact-checking models and could be extended to improve other classification tasks beyond this domain.

+In future work, we plan to extend our framework to multilingual and multimodal settings and evaluate it in more advanced end-to-end fact-checking systems and real-world applications.